The only way to bust through a difficult genealogy research problem is to have a proven action plan.

 Step 2: Generate Specific Research Questions

 The most challenging genealogy research projects involve a complex series of questions.
-It's rarely one question that will crack the case.
+There is rarely one question that will crack the case.
 What series of questions are you trying to answer?

 When you know the answers to these questions, you may find more evidence to answer the overall research roadblock.